 Leaving the restaurant I had an affliction Kieran calls “cafe legs.”
 It takes a while to get moving again – but move we did – up the drumlins with the reward some awesome downhill!

-Towards the end of the day we hopped on a section of the Trans-Canada and made our way to the Lang Pioneer Village.
+Towards the end of the first day of cycling in Peterborough we hopped on a section of the Trans-Canada and made our way to the Lang Pioneer Village.
 Although it was closed we still walked around with Greg Elmhirst acting as our tour guide.
 From there it was a surprisingly quick ride – thankfully, to get to Elmhirst’s Resort.

 Overnight at Elmhirst’s Resort